-Rugby is the national game of both New Zealand and South Africa, and the two countries have competed fiercely on the field since the 1920s.
+Rugby was the national game of both New Zealand and white South Africa, and the two countries competed fiercely on the field from the 1920s.

 South Africa was ruled by a white minority which enforced rigid segregationist laws over the black majority.
 From 1948 a formal system of apartheid was established.
-The black majority were excluded from the country’s national sports teams.
+Black and ‘coloured’ (mixed-race) players were excluded from the country’s national sports teams.

 Pre-war rugby tours